-The Community Medicine Fellowship program was established in August 2008 to continue serving the needs of low income patients in Dallas.
+The Community Medicine Fellowship Program was established in August 2008 to continue serving the needs of low-income patients in Dallas.
 The idea was born out of the belief that primary care physicians must effectively use principles of public health, epidemiology, and preventive medicine in new and innovative ways.
-The program, in response, offers graduates of primary care residencies the necessary training to develop and implement these innovations.
+The Fellowship Program, in response, offers graduates of primary care residencies the necessary training to develop and implement these innovations.

 Design and Implementation

-This is a one-year program designed to enable participants (fellows) to gain the experience needed to teach and mentor medical students and residents in multiple aspects of community medicine, and participate in faculty development training.
+This is a one-year Fellowship Program designed to enable participants (fellows) to gain the experience needed to teach and mentor medical students and residents in multiple aspects of community medicine, and participate in faculty development training.
 The fellowship is comprised of teaching and community-based research activities (50 percent) and direct patient care (50 percent).
-Fellows serve in a Parkland Memorial Hospital clinic that mainly concentrates on the underserved population in Dallas County, and participate in innovative community based research experiences.
+Fellows serve in a Parkland Memorial Hospital clinic that mainly concentrates on the underserved population in Dallas County, and participate in innovative community-based research experiences.

 All fellows complete a Community-Based Participatory Research (CBPR) project.
 Using CBPR principles, fellows develop replicable models for understanding the causes of health and disease, and implement tools for promoting healthier lives for individuals, families, neighborhoods, and communities.
 Fellows will be required to enroll in a Certificate of Public Health and/or Faculty Development Academic Fellowship (one required; may enroll in both).

 Projects and Outcomes

 Since its inception, the Community Medicine Fellowship Program has graduated one fellow, Natalia Gutierrez, M.D., who is currently practicing in an underserved population in Dallas.
 During her fellowship, Dr. Gutierrez completed work on two community-based research projects: